Nordstern (city): History

 Preparatory work on the possibility of turning the bay around Trondheim into a new German naval base was already started at the Führer Headquarters before the project was officially commissioned by Hitler in 1941.
 As a permanent German possession, it was acknowledged that some arrangements would have to be made for its resident seamen and their accompanying families.
 Hitler concluded that this new harbor would make the construction of an accompanying city inevitable, with living accommodations for 250,000 inhabitants.
 He dubbed the new settlement Nordstern ("Northern Star").

 To organize and carry out the necessary planning for the new project, Hitler appointed Albert Speer, at the time his favorite architect and later Minister of Armaments in his Cabinet.
 On 1 May 1941, Speer received the necessary information on the spatial and structural requirements for a large shipyard from Vizeadmiral Werner Fuchs of the Oberkommando der Marine (Naval High Command; OKM).
 He reported to Hitler on the project at the Reich Chancellery in Berlin, accompanied by Großadmiral Erich Raeder on 21 June.
 During this meeting, Hitler determined the precise building site for the city, while also deciding that a large, sub-surface submarine base was to be blasted into the granite cliffs.
 He further discussed the future city and its military base during an armaments conference on 13 May 1942.

 In 1943, the first ground detonations were begun.
 To provide the construction site with labor, a prisoner-of-war camp was built in Øysand.
 A reserve landing strip for airplanes was also put in place.
 Special maps were prepared for Hitler from which he studied the optimum positions for the docks and accompanying structures.
-A metres-wide, highly detailed miniature model was also built for him, which was destroyed during an Allied bombardment in Berlin in 1945.
+A highly detailed miniature model that was several meters wide was also built for him, which was destroyed during an Allied bombardment in Berlin in 1945.